Throughput State

 The case studies keep finding the same failure:

+This creates an economic bottleneck.
 When the state cannot move work through the system, scarcity stays in place and private actors extract inside the delay.
 But speed alone is not enough.
-In low-exit systems, delays and opaque processing can function like denial, so delivery has to include contestability, not just throughput.
+In low-exit systems, delays and opaque processing can function like denial, so delivery has to include contestability alongside throughput.

 Where this shows up